DataCorrupted/AFLplusplus/instrumentation/README.lto.md

-# afl-clang-lto - collision free instrumentation at link time
+#afl - clang - lto - collision free instrumentation at link time

-## TL;DR:
+##TL;DR:

 This version requires a current llvm 11+ compiled from the GitHub master.